jeffpar/pcjs.v1/devices/pc/README.md

 IBM PC Device Configurations
 ---

-[IBM PC Machine Configurations](machine/) are built from a collection of devices, including:
+[PC Machines](machine/) are built from a collection of devices, including:

 * CPU
 * RAM